ids/cluster-builder/docs/README_CoreOS.md

 __Note__: When the unattended Terraform __apply__ completes successfully, the cluster is not yet fully installed.
 In the background all of the __Tectonic__ specific services will install and this can take 10 or more minutes after the script completes.

-> I like to ssh into the controller/master node and run `top` to watch the installation process, and when things quiet down, hit the ingress url... and it brings up the Tectonic Console.
+> I like to ssh into the controller/master node and run `top` and/or `docker ps` to watch the installation process, and when things quiet down, hit the ingress url... and it brings up the Tectonic Console.

 #### Access the Tectonic Cluster